 Kevin S. Xu

-I direct the Interdisciplinary Data Engineering and Science (IDEAS) Laboratory at the University of Toledo.
+I lead the Machine Learning and Network Science (MLNS) laboratory at Case Western Reserve University.
 Our research is primarily in the areas of machine learning and network science with applications to human dynamics, health care, education, and wearable computing.

-May 16: 2 papers accepted: "The Multivariate Community Hawkes Model for Dependent Relational Events in Continuous-time Networks" (ICML 2022: arXiv preprint) and "A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks" (UAI 2022: preprint available soon).
+May 16: 2 papers accepted: "The Multivariate Community Hawkes Model for Dependent Relational Events in Continuous-time Networks" (ICML 2022: arXiv preprint) and "A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks" (UAI 2022: arXiv preprint).
 Congratulations to PhD student Zhipeng Huang and MS student Hadeel Soliman on their first publications since joining the IDEAS Lab!

 May 7: I am serving as a tutorial chair for CIKM 2022.
 General areas of interest for tutorials include general areas include artificial intelligence, data science, databases, information retrieval, and knowledge management.
 Please feel free to contact me if you would like to discuss a tutorial proposal!
 Call for tutorials

 Apr.
 5: I have received the College of Engineering Award for Excellence in Supervision of Undergraduate Research.
 Thanks to all the wonderful undergraduate student researchers I've had the pleasure of advising!

 Prediction of human performance and cognitive load levels for human-machine collaboration (supported by the Ohio Federal Research Network)

 PhD, University of Michigan, Electrical Engineering: Systems, 2012, Advisor: Alfred O. Hero III

 MSE, University of Michigan, Electrical Engineering: Systems, 2009